 Living with Cats- No kitties for me, thanks

 Living with Dogs- Maybe, maybe not.
 I currently have a couple of canine foster siblings.
-I wouldn’t call any of them my BFF.
+I don't think any of them call me their BFF.
 Me and the big guy get to wrestle around a couple times a week, but that’s about it.
 We are very open and honest around this house and I’m told I’m ‘THAT friend’.
 You know the one.
 The one that you like spending time with, but only in small doses.
-They’re a lot to be around sometimes and you make sure you have a hard 6pm out when you spend time with them.
+They’re a lot to be around sometimes and you make sure you have a hard 6pm out when you go out.
 Me and my foster siblings spend lots of time together but separate.
 If they are loose in the house, I’m either in my puppy pen or on a leash with the people to help me learn good manners and not have opportunities to be a pushy jerk.
-I can get a little carried away with play and I think anything they have should be mine.
+I can get a little carried away with play.
 I’m working on it.
 If you are mainly looking at me as a potential companion for a current dog, you’re honestly better off with someone else.
-I could maybe live with a well-behaved adult dog, that has good dog-dog skills and is tolerant of adolescent stupidity, but you’ll need to include some management into our daily lives in the house for a little while yet.
+I could likely live with a well-behaved adult dog, that has good dog-dog skills and is tolerant of adolescent stupidity, but you’ll need to include some management into our daily lives in the house for a little while yet.
 I’m very immature for my age.
 I still have a lot of growing up to do in this area.

 Living with Critters- As long as they have their own space and are contained, that should be fine.
 I live with a turtle.
 She has her house on the other side of the room and I can’t really see in anyways.
 She leaves me alone, I leave her alone.
 Nobody gets eaten.
 Free roaming bunny?
 House chickens?
 Probably not a great match up.